JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 An upcoming blog will take this further.
 I’m designing an **Investor Personality Test:**  a Myers–Briggs–style quiz that maps your answers to an investing archetype and provides guidance on portfolio construction and behavioral safeguards.

-For now, think of this as the **field guide** to finding your financial self.
+For now, think of this as a **guide** to finding your financial self.

 ---